Erik Brann: Career

+Their music has found a significant impact on the international rock scenes, influencing numerous acts such as Black Sabbath, AC/DC, Rush, Alice Cooper, Mountain, Uriah Heep, Soundgarden, Stone Temple Pilots, Slayer, King Gizzard & the Lizard Wizard, and Queens of the Stone Age.

+Brann left the band after a final show in San Diego on December 13, 1969.
+Brann was frustrated with the band's unwillingness to move towards a harder rock sound.
+He was replaced in the line-up by two new musicians: guitarist/vocalist Mike Pinera (whose Blues Image had opened for Iron Butterfly's Vida tour) and guitarist Larry Reinhardt (from the Allman Brothers Band forerunner Second Coming).
+Both Pinera and Larry "Rhino" Reinhardt had been rehearsing secretly with the band since September 1969 after Brann had voiced his objections to continuing.

 In 1974, he was contacted by a promoter about reforming Iron Butterfly, so he reunited with Ron Bushy to form a new version of the group, signing with MCA.
 The 1975 LP Scorching Beauty featured Brann on guitars and vocals, Bushy on drums, Philip Taylor Kramer (Bushy's friend) on bass, and Erik's friend Howard Reitzes (who worked in a music store frequented by Brann) on keyboards.
 The band also released Sun and Steel in late 1975 with Bill DeMartines replacing Reitzes on keyboards.
 Neither album sold well and the band disbanded shortly afterward (around summer 1977).

+Between 1979 and 1990, Brann occasionally reunited with Iron Butterfly for concerts.

+All together, Brann was in Iron Butterfly seven times: 1967–1969, 1974–1977, 1978–79, 1979–80, 1982, 1987, 1987–1989.